 Sales reps who were selling in person just a few months ago are now steeped in a very different (virtual) reality.
 But how do salespeople feel about virtual sales meetings versus in-person presentations?

 Not good.
-According to our recent industry survey of over 550 B2B sales reps, nearly 70 percent of salespeople don’t believe that remote selling is as effective as in-person.
+According to our recent industry survey of over 550 B2B sales reps, nearly 70 percent of salespeople don’t believe that virtual selling is as effective as in-person.

 The tendency to multi-task leads to other challenges as well.
 Sales reps told us that there’s very little interaction during online sales meetings.
 And it’s harder to build relationships when you’re not meeting face-to-face.

 You don’t have the luxury of looking your audience in the eye and pulling them back in when you sense their attention is starting to wander.
 When selling online, you need to use different tactics to get your buyers’ attention, keep them focused on your presentation, and make sure they remember your message after the call.

 6 Ways to Make Your Virtual Sales Meetings Engaging and Memorable

 Use these six research-backed techniques for more engaging, memorable, and effective virtual sales meetings.